Trackunit/developer-hub/api-docs/data-model.md

 Unit of measurement: _volt_.

 ### AcPhaseL1NeutralRMSVoltage

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 The root mean square (RMS) Voltage measured between phase L1 and neutral.
 Unit of measurement: _volt_.